Liu-group/liu-group.github.io/_posts/2021-9-7-interactive-HO.md

 * Play with the different parameters and try answering the questions asked at the end of this tutorial.

 ## Background
-1D harmonic oscillator is a simple, but very important model for chemists, because its relashion with diatomic molecule vibration.
+1D harmonic oscillator is a simple, but very important model for chemists, because its relation with diatomic molecule vibration.
 The potential of the 1D harmonic oscillator is a quadratic function with respect to the position $x$:

 $$ V(x) = \frac{1}{2} m\omega^2 x^2 $$